 A deposit must be held by a tenancy deposit scheme until the end of the tenancy.
 This is to stop the landlord using a deposit as if it was their own money.
 Tenancy deposit schemes are run by independent companies which are approved by the Scottish Government.
 The landlord has to pay the deposit to one of the schemes within 30 working days from the start of the tenancy (working days are usually Monday to Friday - so 30 working days is usually 6 weeks).
+When a deposit is paid in instalments then each instalment must be lodged within 30 working days of that instalment being paid.
 There will be no charge to the tenant or landlord to pay the deposit into one of the schemes.